Assistive Animals in the Workplace

 3. What steps should I take if I want to bring an assistive animal to work?

-Although an assistive animal may be permitted in the workplace as a reasonable accommodation, an employer is not required to automatically allow the animal access without any prior notice or discussion.
-The employer and employee must first engage in the “interactive process,” during which both parties discuss the need for accommodation and whether the assistive animal best meets that need without causing an “undue hardship” for the employer.
+Although an assistive animal may be permitted in the workplace as a reasonable accommodation, your employer is not required to automatically allow the animal access without any prior notice or discussion.
+You and your employer must first engage in the “interactive process,” during which both parties discuss the need for accommodation and whether the assistive animal best meets that need without causing an “undue hardship” for the employer.

-An employee should begin a conversation with her employer wherein she requests the reasonable accommodation of having her assistive animal at the workplace.
-When making this request, the employee should be prepared to explain to her employer the following:
+You should begin the conversation with your employer wherein you request the reasonable accommodation of having your assistive animal at the workplace.
+(Although not required, the best practice is to make this request in writing.)
+When making this request, you should be prepared to explain to your employer the following:

-An employer may request medical documentation to support the request for accommodation.
+Your employer may request medical documentation to support your request for accommodation.
 A doctor’s letter containing the above three pieces of information should typically be sufficient.
-Again, the doctor need not reveal an employee’s diagnosis.
+Again, the doctor need not reveal your diagnosis.

 4. Can an employer require me to provide documentation showing that my assistive animal is “certified” or professionally trained?

-Your employer may, however, request medical certification from your doctor, certifying that you have a disability and need the assistive animal as a reasonable accommodation for your disability.
+Your employer may, however, request medical certification from your doctor which certifies that you have a disability and need the assistive animal as a reasonable accommodation for your disability.

 5. Can an employer refuse my request to bring my assistive animal to work?

-There are a few situations in which an employer is allowed to deny an employee’s request to have their assistive animal at the workplace:
+There are a few situations in which your employer is allowed to deny your request to have your assistive animal at the workplace:

 6. My employer denied my request to have my assistive animal at work because a coworker is allergic.
 Is that a valid reason for a denial?

 Not necessarily.
-The employer has a responsibility to make a good faith effort to accommodate both you and the employee with an allergy.
-The employer could take measures such as installing an air purifier, or assigning you and your assistive animal, or your allergic coworker, to a private, enclosed workspace.
+Your employer has a responsibility to make a good faith effort to accommodate both you and your employee with an allergy.
+Your employer could take measures such as installing an air purifier, or assigning you and your assistive animal, or your allergic coworker, to a private, enclosed workspace.

 7. My employer said that some people in the office might be afraid of dogs.
 Is that a valid reason for a denial?